csdms/standard_names/README.md

 standard_names
 ==============

-Python utilities for working with CSDMS standard names.
+Python utilities for working with CSDMS Standard Names.

+CSDMS Standard Names is an element of the [CSDMS Workbench](https://csdms.colorado.edu/wiki/Workbench), an integrated system of software tools, technologies, and standards for building and coupling models.

 Links
 -----